paradise-fi/divine/doc/manual/commands.md

 `--report {fmt}`
 :   At the end of a verification run, produce a comprehensive, machine-readable
     report.
-Currently the available formats are `none` -- disables the report entirely, `yaml` -- prints a concise, yaml-fomatted summary of the results (without memory statistics or machine-readable counterexample data) and `yaml-long` which prints everything as yaml.
+Currently the available formats are: `none` -- disables the report entirely, `yaml` -- prints a concise, yaml-fomatted summary of the results (without memory statistics or machine-readable counterexample data) and `yaml-long` which prints everything as yaml.